Orlando Truck Accident Attorneys

 Trucking plays an essential role in our nation’s economy—every day, countless truck drivers make their long commutes across state lines to deliver important supplies and goods, and according to the American Trucking Association, 11.49 billion tons were shipped in 2018.
 Unfortunately, this also means there are accidents every day involving trucks, and some of them are unique to tractor-trailers.

 Some common types of large commercial truck accidents include:

-- Rollovers: When truck drivers lose control of their trucks, it’s common for the tractor-trailers to roll over on their sides or roofs.
+- Rollover Truck Accidents: When truck drivers lose control of their trucks, it’s common for the tractor-trailers to roll over on their sides or roofs.
 Rollovers often trap nearby vehicles and spilled cargo can pose a hazard to others on the road, especially if it’s flammable or explosive.

 It’s worth mentioning that truck accidents usually lead to injuries that are far more severe than injuries acquired in a passenger vehicle crash.
 This is owed to the size and weight of commercial trucks, some of which can weigh up to 80,000 pounds and carry dangerous cargo.